MojosBeans100/un-petit-jeu-francais/README.md

 # Credits
 ## Content
 All website content was written by the author.
-The drop-down nav bar styling in the style.css should be credited to [W3 Schools](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp).

 The ReadMe format was inspired by the template from Code Institute [Code Institute ReadMe](https://github.com/Code-Institute-Solutions/readme-template) as well as [Annie's Portfolio Website](https://github.com/marcin-kli/MP1/blob/Milestone-Projects/README.md).